• Skip to primary navigation

 Greek Yogurt.
 Use one with full-fat and no sugar or flavor added for the best result.
 If using with sugar/flavor, choose a vanilla-flavored Greek yogurt.

 You can use sour cream instead of yogurt (taste will be slightly tangier).
-Use a full-fat sour cream.
+Use a full-fat sour cream for the best flavor.

 Earl Grey.
 We’ll need 2 tea bags for this recipe.
 If using loose Earl Grey tea, we'll need about 2 teaspoons.

 If using loose tea, grind it into a finer texture, as we're adding one teaspoon of Earl Grey leaves into the cake batter.
-Loose tea usually is grainier than the content of a tea bag, and that can affect the texture of baked goods.
+But be aware that loose tea usually is grainier than the content of a tea bag, and that can affect the texture of baked goods.

 Eggs.
 Large eggs are required for this tea cake.
 You’ll need to whip the egg whites: separate the yolk from the egg whites while eggs are still cold!
 It’s easier to do it before it reaches room temperature.